juju/docs/src/en/charms-constraints.md

 ```

 Subsequently, you can set constraints for the any additional units added to the
-service by running:
+application by running:

 ```bash
 juju set-constraints mariadb cpu-cores=2
 ```

-The constraints work on a named-service as well.
+The constraints work on a named-application as well.
 So the following also works
 as expected:

 ```bash